3.3 Writing to advise

 Activity 25 Rewriting advice

-Below is a note written to a friend offering advice about their car.
+Below is a note written to a friend offering advice.
 It is written like a set of instructions using imperative verbs which makes it sound harsh and not advisory.
 Rewrite the advice using words like ‘could’ and ‘should’ to modify the tone.

 Your revised letter may look something like this.